Reducing Holiday Stress

 Lastly, take time to enjoy your family throughout the season.
 Here are some fun memory-making ideas to make the season bright:

-* Start a list of things you are thankful for– everyone in the family add a new one each day!
+- Start a list of things you are thankful for and have everyone in the family add a new item to the list each day!